 Finally, linkage disequilibria within populations between genotyped SNPs were overall low, with rd values ranging from 0 to 0.51 with a median value of 0.12.
 Forty-two populations (79%) were under 0.25, and only eight populations (21%) showed linkage disequilibrium between 0.25 and 0.51.

-Analyses of covariations between population genetic indices The first two components of the principal component analysis on the values of genetic diversity found in the 53 genotyped populations accounted for 78.4% of the total variance between populations (Figure SI2).
-Non-parametric Kendall partial rank-order correlations between genetic indices (Table SI5) and correlations on the first two principal components from the 17 population genetic indices measured showed three non-collinear groups of associated genetic indices (Figure SI1.A) that are very similar to the theoretical groups of population genetic indices expected to covary with different rates of clonality, selfing and outcrossing in autopolyploids (Stoeckel et al. 2024).
+Analyses of covariations between population genetic indices The first two components of the principal component analysis on the values of genetic diversity found in the 53 genotyped populations accounted for 70.6% of the total variance between populations (Figure SI4).
+Non-parametric Kendall partial rank-order correlations between genetic indices (Table SI5) and correlations on the first two principal components from the 17 population genetic indices measured showed three non-collinear groups of associated genetic indices (Figure SI4.A) that are very similar to the theoretical groups of population genetic indices expected to covary with different rates of clonality, selfing and outcrossing in autopolyploids (Stoeckel et al. 2024).
 A first cluster regrouped G, D*, R, Pareto β and VarFIS, indices that are known to be sensitive to clonality (Stoeckel et al. 2021a) but also VarHe, VarHo, and VarAe.
-This cluster largely explains the first dimension (50.2% of the total variance) of the PCA and was collinear to ΣCLON (also see Figure SI1.B).
-As expected under partial clonality, VarFIS was negatively correlated to genotypic diversity indices (R and β; Figure SI3).
-The second cluster regrouped PID-SIB, PID-u, HE, AE and HO, indices that are linked to the general genetic diversity of populations (Figure SI1).
+This cluster largely explains the first dimension (47.7% of the total variance) of the PCA and was collinear to ΣCLON (also see Figure SI4.B).
+As expected under partial clonality, VarFIS was negatively correlated to genotypic diversity indices (R and β; Figure SI5).
+The second cluster regrouped PID-SIB, PID-u, HE, AE and HO, indices that are linked to the general genetic diversity of populations (Figure SI4.A).
 The third cluster regrouped Sg, SE.Sg, MFIS and rD, indices that are usually used to identify, rank and estimate rates of selfing versus outcrossing in sexual populations (Castric et al. 2002, Bürkly et al. 2017).
-The second dimension of the PCA (23.4% of the total variance) was mostly correlated to Ho, Sg, He and rD which was collinear to ΣSELF (Figure SI1.C).
-The clusters of genetic indices were corroborated by the correlation between ΣCLON and genetic indices (Figure SI2) and ΣSELF and genetic indices (Figure SI4).
+The second dimension of the PCA (22.9% of the total variance) was mostly correlated to Ho, Sg, He and rD which was collinear to ΣSELF (Figure SI4.C).
+The clusters of genetic indices were corroborated by the correlation between ΣCLON and genetic indices (Figure SI5) and ΣSELF and genetic indices (Figure SI6).

 The correlation across populations between ΣCLON and ΣSELF was negative and highly significant (rs = -0.66; p < 0.001; Figure 2).
-This correlation within LSI populations was negative and highly significant (rs = -0.65; p < 0.001) while it was nonsignificant in SC populations (rs = -0.32; p =0.289).
+This correlation within LSI populations was negative and highly significant (rs = -0.65; p < 0.001) while it was no significant in SC populations (rs = -0.32; p =0.289).

 Differences in genetic diversity and structure between L- and S-morph populations

-The number of ramets per genet was similar in LSI and SC populations (H=1.85, p=0.173, Figure 1 & SI5), as were their genotypic richness (R, H=1.23, p=0.267) and evenness (Pareto’s β, H=1.60, p=0.206; Table SI2).
-The distributions of other population genetic indices related to clonality were also not significantly different between LSI and SC populations (VarFIS: H=2.94, p=0.086; PID-SIB: H=1.98, p=0.160 and ΣCLON H=2.28, p=0.131; Figure 3).
+The number of ramets per genet was similar in L-morph (LSI) and S-morph (SC) populations (H=1.85, p=0.173, Figure 1 & SI7), as were their genotypic richness (R, H=1.23, p=0.267) and evenness (Pareto’s β, H=1.60, p=0.206; Table SI2).
+The distributions of other population genetic indices related to clonality were also not significantly different between in L-morph (LSI) and S-morph (SC) populations (VarFIS: H=2.94, p=0.086; PID-SIB: H=1.98, p=0.160 and ΣCLON H=2.28, p=0.131; Figure 3).